 Ensure the connections are connected correctly to either the input or out, as some, cable connections are specified.

 Power Cycle Just like any other electronic device, TVs rely on clear communication with their signal sources.
 If your TV still isn’t displaying a picture, then power cycling the TV may resolve the problem:

 -Unplug the power cord from the back of your TV -Disconnect the cables between the TV and any connected device -Allow the TV to sit unplugged for 1-2 minutes -Plug the TV’s power cord back in, reconnect any other devices, and then turn them back on.

 Firmware Up to Date Firmware updates can generally be obtained through the manufacturer’s website and installed via a CD or USB storage device.
 Some Internet-connected/Smart TVs also allow you to update the unit’s firmware by connecting directly to your home network.
 For step-by-step instructions specific to your TV, make sure to refer to your owner’s guide.
 For more information on Firmware you can visit our article on that here.

 Try Different Connections If you’re still not having any luck, consider trying different cables or connecting your TV to a different device - both of these actions can help identify potential hardware problems.

 Reset to Factory Settings

-If none of the troubleshooting steps listed above work, it's recommend that you reset your TV back to the factory settings to see if that resolves the issue.
+If none of the troubleshooting steps listed above work, it's recommended that you reset your TV back to the factory settings to see if that resolves the issue.
 Most TVs can be reset using the Menu options called out in the owner's manual.
 Additionally, some TVs will also have a button or pinhole reset button on the back of the unit in-case the Menu can't be pulled up.